is a condition where a male has an extra X sex

 * Lung disease

-The main treatment for Klinefelter syndrome is testosterone.
+The main treatment for Klinefelter syndrome has been

-When boys diagnosed with Klinefelter's are 10-12 years old, their hormone levels are usually checked yearly.
+When boys diagnosed with this condition are 10-12 years old, their hormone levels are usually checked yearly.

 If their testosterone levels are low, then testosterone treatment may be helpful.
-Men diagnosed with Klinefelter's may also benefit from taking testosterone.
+Men diagnosed with the condition may also benefit from taking testosterone.

 Testosterone can not reverse infertility.